Zorochase/ultimate-retro-shader-collection/README.md

 - Bonus `canvas_item` shaders:
   - PSX-like additive/subtractive fade
   - Color reduction with dithering
+- Supports all [rendering methods](https://docs.godotengine.org/en/stable/contributing/development/core_and_modules/internal_rendering_architecture.html#rendering-methods) (`Forward+`, `Mobile`, and `Compatibility`) (1.1.0+)

 ### Demo Features:
 - A variety of samples
-- Freecam
+- Two camera modes: **orbit** and **free**
 - Control shader parameters through the menu
+- Background music

 ### Demo Controls:
+- Toggle fullscreen: F11 or alt + enter (option + enter on macOS)
+- Toggle menu: escape
+- In free mode:
   - Move: WASD; space or E to move up; shift or Q to move down
-- Increase/decrease movement speed: mouse wheel up/down
+  - Change movement speed: mouse wheel up/down
+- In orbit mode:
-- Toggle menu: escape
+  - Toggle orbit: space
-- Toggle fullscreen: F11 or Alt + Enter (Option + Enter on macOS)
+  - Reverse orbit direction: shift

+### Demo Version Differences:
+- The web version:
+  - uses the `Compatibility` rendering method.
+  - only supports the **orbit** camera mode (all controls for this mode are available).
+  - does not support the above controls for toggling fullscreen.
+To toggle fullscreen, you must use your browser's provided controls.
+On Itch, a button to enable fullscreen is provided.
+  - does not support the above control for toggling the menu.

 ## 📖 Documentation